How to eat to feel more energetic: Healthy Diet Plan

 Our Healthy Diet Plans are designed to help maintain energy levels, as they're packed with healthy fats, lean protein and slow-release carbs.
 If you haven't already, sign up today for free online access.

 Nutritionist Kerry Torrens shares her three top tips to boost your energy throughout the day, plus how the recipes from our latest Healthy Diet Plan can help you achieve your goal.

 1. Eat slow-release carbs

 Choose slow-release carbs such as oats, as well as wholegrain versions of bread, rice and pasta – these supply a steady source of fuel for the body so you don’t end up running on empty.
-In our Healthy Diet Plan, we’ve focused on slow-release carbs in wholegrain rice dishes and some of the breakfasts, such as these one-pan eggs & chickpeas cooked with peppers in a rich tomato sauce.
+In our Healthy Diet Plan, we've focused on slow-release carbs in wholegrain rice dishes and some of the breakfasts, such as these one-pan eggs & chickpeas cooked with peppers in a rich tomato sauce.
 Sign up to get all the recipes.

 2. Balance your macros

 ‘Macros’ or ‘macronutrients’ refer to carbs, protein and fat.
 Even if you choose slow-release carbs, such as wholegrain varieties, eating too much of them can make you feel lethargic.
 All the recipes in our Healthy Diet Plan are designed to provide a good balance between complex carbs and healthy fats – such as those in nuts, seeds and avocado – as well as lean protein, such as beans, lean cuts of meat and fish.